Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Introduction

-Our goal in this paper is to link the slow decay of random functions induced by the Perron-Frobenius cocycle with escape rates from random metastable sets.
-Studies of escape rates for random dynamical systems have, to our knowledge, only been concerned with escape from \emph{fixed} ($\omega$-invariant) sets under random or randomly perturbed maps (see for example \cite{Han86,Gra89}; for more recent work see \cite{DG09, RGM10}).
+Our goal in this paper is to \emph{link the slow decay of random functions induced by the Perron-Frobenius cocycle with escape rates from random metastable sets}.
+Studies of escape rates for random dynamical systems have, to our knowledge, largely been concerned with escape from \emph{fixed} ($\omega$-invariant) sets under random or randomly perturbed maps (see for example \cite{Han86,Gra89}; for more recent work see \cite{DG09, RGM10}).
+Other recent work considers escape rates for iid compositions of expanding interval maps with small holes \cite{BV}.
 In this paper we work with a more general concept of escape from a \emph{random} set under a \emph{random} map.
 We extend the results of \cite{FS10} to random dynamical systems by showing a relationship between Lyapunov spectrum and the corresponding random escape rates from metastable sets.